 Network Function operator

-Distributed Cloud Edge ships with a specialized Network Function Kubernetes operator.
-This operator implements a set of CRDs that allow Distributed Cloud Edge to execute high-performance workloads.
+This page describes the specialized Network Function Kubernetes operator that Google Distributed Cloud Edge ships with.
+This operator implements a set of CustomResourceDefinitions (CRDs) that allow Distributed Cloud Edge to execute high-performance workloads.

-The Network Function operator allows you do the following:
+The Network Function operator lets you do the following:

 • Use single-root input/output virtualization (SR-IOV) on PCI Express network interfaces to virtualize them into multiple virtual interfaces.
 You can then configure your Distributed Cloud Edge workloads to use those virtual network interfaces.